Diving watch: History

+The Tornek-Rayville TR-900 issued to the US Navy used tritium, later promethium on the dials and a moisture intrusion indicator, which changed color if water penetrated the watchcase.
+However, only 1000 existed as most of these watches were destroyed by the Navy upon their return due to strict hazardous waste disposal rules for equipment containing radioactive material.

 In 1965, Seiko put the 62MAS on the market, the first Japanese professional diver watch.

 During the 1960s, commercial work in the oceans and seas created professional diving organisations that needed more robust watches designed for diving operations at greater depths.
 This led to the development of the first 'ultra water resistant' watches like the Rolex Sea-Dweller 2000 (2000 ft = 610 m), that became available in 1967, and was produced in several variations, and the Omega Seamaster Professional 600m/2000 ft, also known as the "Omega PloProf" (Plongeur Professionnel), that became available in 1970, and was produced in several variations.

 In 1983, the US Navy Experimental Diving Unit evaluated several digital watches for use by US Navy divers.

 In 1996, the International Organization for Standardization (ISO) introduced the standards and features for diving watches regulated by the ISO 6425 - Divers' watches international standard.

 Many contemporary sports watches owe their design to diving watches.

 The vast majority of divers now use electronic, wrist-worn dive computers.
 A dive computer or decompression meter is a device used by a scuba diver to measure the time and depth of a dive so that a safe ascent profile can be calculated and displayed so that the diver can avoid decompression sickness.
-Diving watches and depth gauges are however still commonly used by divers as backup instruments for overcoming dive computer malfunctions.
+Diving watches and depth gauges are still fairly commonly used by divers as backup instruments in case of dive computer malfunctions, although it is becoming more common to carry a backup dive computer with full decompression functionality for dives with significant planned decompression, as it is a safer option.